Remembering Artworks Studio

 Textile Arts – Needlework or stitchery, bargello ( long stitch embroidery), off-loom weaving.

-Art Therapy – Process focused art-making in all mediums are geared towards individualized emotional or psychological needs where the aim is on the emotional process art making and not on creating a finished project for gifting or sale.
+Art Therapy – Process-focused art-making in all media is geared towards individualized emotional or psychological needs, with the aim on the emotional process of art-making rather than on creating a finished project for gifting or sale.

 Studio Workshops

-Collaborative theme based workshops were organized on special occasions in the studio.
-The workshop activity chosen was based on projects that everyone could do, and usually involved only one or two steps such as creating a card for Christmas or Valentine’s Day.
+Collaborative theme-based workshops were organized on special occasions in the studio.
+The workshop activity chosen was based on projects everyone could do and usually involved only one or two steps, such as creating a card for Christmas or Valentine’s Day.

 Artworks Outreach

 Individualized outreach programs were offered to units for residents who were frail, sick, or reluctant to leave their rooms 4-5 mornings per week.
-These art-making sessions offered residents the opportunity to experience creative art projects in a quiet, non-threatening environment.
+These art-making sessions offered residents the opportunity to engage in creative projects in a quiet, non-threatening environment.

-Typically individualized outreach activities involves small art making projects such as painting a silk scarf, making a card, or using a brush to add color to an art project.
+Typically, individualized outreach activities involve small art-making projects such as painting a silk scarf, making a card, or using a brush to add colour to an art project.

-Typically individualized outreach activities involves small art making projects such as painting a silk scarf, making a card, or using a brush to add color to an art project.
+Typically, individualized outreach activities involve small art-making projects such as painting a silk scarf, making a card, or using a brush to add colour to an art project.

-Group workshop sessions were organized four or five times a week on each of the residential units.
-As individuals become frail or confused, they often prefered to work on art-based projects in a quiet and familiar setting.
+Group workshop sessions were held four or five times a week in each residential unit.
+As individuals become frail or confused, they often preferred to work on art-based projects in a quiet and familiar setting.

-Organized group-based workshop sessions also provided an option for residents who were unwilling to attend Artworks studio due to due to uncertainty about involving themselves in the art process, or committing themselves to a long-term project.
-Although residents in attendance were encouraged to participate in some way, they are not required to do so.
+Organized group-based workshop sessions also provided an option for residents who were unwilling to attend Artworks studio due to uncertainty about engaging in the art process or committing to a long-term project.
+Although residents in attendance were encouraged to participate in some way, they were not required to do so.
 During group sessions, residents came and went as they wished.